-DSU grants for non-employee directors typically are approved by the Board at a meeting held around the time of the annual meeting of shareholders.
-Historically, the grant date was established as the day of or the first business day after the annual meeting of shareholders; however, in 2018 the Board adopted a new protocol which established the grant date for 2018 and future years as the third trading day following the Company's first quarter earnings release.
-For the 2018 calendar year, DSUs were granted to the non-employee directors on February 2, 2018 (the third trading day following the January 30, 2018 earnings release).
-In general, the DSUs granted to non-employee directors in the 2018 calendar year, including dividend equivalents converted to DSUs, vest on the first anniversary of the grant date.
-The DSUs (and related dividend equivalents) become 100% vested if a non-employee director's service on the Board terminates as a result of his or her death or becoming totally disabled.
-The unvested DSUs (and related dividend equivalents) are immediately forfeited if the service of a nonemployee director terminates prior to the vesting date for any reason other than a change in control of the Company (except as provided above for death or disability).
-Subject to the terms of the Long-Term Incentive Plan, whole vested DSUs are settled in Common Shares and fractional DSUs are settled in cash as soon as administratively practicable, but in no event later than 90 days following the earliest to occur of: (i) termination; (ii) death; (iii) disability; or (iv) the third anniversary of the grant date.
-Upon a change in control of the Company, each non-employee director's outstanding DSUs vest on the date of the change in control, and settle as described above.
-Until the DSUs are settled, a non-employee director has none of the rights of a shareholder with respect to the Common Shares underlying the DSUs.
+RSU grants for non-employee directors typically are approved by the Board at a meeting held around the time of the annual meeting of shareholders.
+Consistent with the grant date protocol adopted by the Board in 2018, the grant date is set as the third trading day following the Company's first quarter earnings release.
+For the 2019 calendar year, RSUs were granted to the non-employee directors on February 4, 2019.

+The RSUs granted to non-employee directors in the 2019 calendar year, including dividend equivalents converted to RSUs, vest on the first anniversary of the grant date.
+The RSUs (and related dividend equivalents) become 100% vested if a non-employee director's service on the Board terminates as a result of his or her death or becoming totally disabled.
+The unvested RSUs (and related dividend equivalents) are immediately forfeited if the service of a non-employee director terminates prior to the vesting date for any reason other than a change in control of the Company (except as provided above for death or disability).
+Subject to the terms of the Long-Term Incentive Plan, whole vested RSUs are settled in Common Shares and fractional vested RSUs are settled in cash as soon as administratively practicable, but in no event later than 90 days following the earliest to occur of: (i) termination of service as a director; (ii) death; (iii) disability; or (iv) the third anniversary of the grant date.
+Upon a change in control of the Company, each non-employee director's outstanding RSUs vest on the date of the change in control, and settle as described above.
+Until the RSUs are settled, a non-employee director has none of the rights of a shareholder with respect to the Common Shares underlying the RSUs.